JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 - checking if the project uses IntelliJ Platform Gradle Plugin in the latest available version
 - preparing the KotlinX Coroutines Java Agent file to enable coroutines debugging when developing the plugin

-The self-update check can be disabled via [`selfUpdateCheck`](tools_intellij_platform_gradle_plugin_gradle_properties.md#selfUpdateCheck) build feature.
+The self-update check can be disabled via [`selfUpdateCheck`](tools_intellij_platform_gradle_plugin_gradle_properties.md#selfUpdateCheck) Gradle property.
 To make the Coroutines Java Agent available for the task, inherit from [`CoroutinesJavaAgentAware`](tools_intellij_platform_gradle_plugin_task_awares.md#CoroutinesJavaAgentAware).

 ### `offline`
 {#initializeIntelliJPlatformPlugin-offline}

-Determines if the operation is running in offline mode, and depends on Gradle start parameters.
+Determines if the operation is running in offline mode and depends on Gradle start parameters.

 {style="narrow"}
 Type